|

 cuttings.
 The best way if you have no existing plants is to grow from

-seed - this will however take about a year.
+seed.
+This will however take about a year.
 The best way for speed is to

 grow from root division.
 Cuttings are not really recommended.
+Roots should be divided in

 April using plants three or four years old.
 Dig up